Cedar Mill, Oregon: Infrastructure and services

 Fire protection and EMS services are provided through Tualatin Valley Fire and Rescue.
 Cedar Mill is served by the Tualatin Hills Park & Recreation District (THPRD), which maintains several parks and a few nature trails in the area, as well as the Sunset Swim Center (public swimming pool adjacent to and used by Sunset High School).
+Among parks is Cedar Mill Park.

 Like all areas in the Portland metro area, Cedar Mill residents receive The Oregonian.
 Virginia Bruce operates the Cedar Mill News, a monthly newsletter running since January 2003.
 The Cedar Mill News was known as The Milltowner in its first edition, but by February 2003 had been changed to its present form, the Cedar Mill News.
 A local business association known as the Cedar Mill Business Association is involved in the area.

 The so-called "downtown" of the CDP is located along Cornell Road from approximately Sunset High School to just past the intersection with Saltzman Road.